rynczakd/automatic-speech-recognition-project/README.md

 Preprocessing refers to a set of operations performed on a digitally recorded signal prior to its parameterization.
 During the preprocessing stage, a speech signal can be transformed into a set of features, the values of which can serve as a basis for describing object states in terms of speech recognition.
 Typical preprocessing operations include the _removing mean value from the speech signal_, _normalization of the signal_ and its _resampling_.

+_**Removing mean**_
+It is assumed that the mean value of the natural speech signal in the absence of interference is equal to zero.
+However, due to the imperfections of the acquisition process and the finite recording length, the recorded speech signals, and especially their short fragments, may contain a mean value different from zero.
+It is therefore necessary to remove it by subtraction, according to the following equation:
+$$x^{(m)}(n) = x(n) - m(n)$$  where 𝑥(𝑛) denotes the recorded speech signal and 𝑚(𝑛) represents the mean value.

+Determining the exact mean value is impossible because it would require it to have an infinite-time signal.
+The estimator of the mean value is therefore determined from the recorded portion of the speech signal under the assumption that it is a function of time in the general case.
+If the length of the recorded speech is equal to 𝑁, the time-independent estimator 𝑚 is determined according to the according to the relation:
+$$m = \frac{1} {N} \sum_{n=0}^{N-1} x(n)$$

 **Speech signal in the time-frequency domain**
 **Mel fiters**